syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Preset-Items.md

 ---
 layout: post
-title: Preset Items in WinUI Calendar DateRange Picker control|Syncfusion
+title: Rreset items in WinUI Calendar DateRange Picker control|Syncfusion
 description: Learn here all about how to show preset items in WinUI Calendar DateRange Picker (SfCalendarDateRangePicker) control and more.
 platform: winui
 control:  SfCalendarDateRangePicker